Adolis García Player Props: Rangers vs. Angels

 Adolis García At The Plate

-- Garcia has four doubles, eight home runs and 10 walks while batting .250.
+- Garcia is hitting .243 with four doubles, eight home runs and 11 walks.

-- Among qualifying batters in MLB action, his batting average ranks 100th, his on-base percentage ranks 130th, and he is 44th in the league in slugging.

-- In 58.6% of his 29 games this season, Garcia has picked up at least one hit.
-He's also had seven multi-hit games.

-- In 15 games this season (51.7%), Garcia has picked up an RBI, and in seven of those games (24.1%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 53.3% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 23.3% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.